Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-The proof is via the algorithm \algname{EnumMaxIndependent} that is depicted in Figure~\ref{alg:EnumMaxIndependent}.
-This algorithm is an adaptation of the algorithm for computing full disjunctions in databases~\cite{DBLP:conf/vldb/CohenFKKS06,DBLP:journals/jcss/CohenKS08}.
+\subsubsection{Algorithm Description}

-\subsubsection{Algorithm description.}
+As explained earlier, the algorithm extends every maximal independent set $J$ that it generates in the direction of every node $v$ that it generates.
+By \e{extending $J$ in the direction of $v$} we mean producing an arbitrary maximal independent set $K$ that contains $v$ and all nodes in $J$ that are non-neighbors of $v$.
+As long as there are unprocessed sets, they are extended in the direction of all previously generated nodes.
+When no unprocessed sets are left, additional nodes are generated, and the previously processed sets are extended in the direction of the new nodes. \addedb{Put differently, our algorithm adapts the traversal approach by restricting the steps to the solutions that are obtained by extending in the direction of the nodes $v$ that have been produced until that point of time; when a new node $v$ is generated, we revisit the past solutions and take the steps implied by $v$. }

-The algorithm maintains two collections, $\Q$ and $\MO$, for storing intermediate results (which are maximal independent sets).
-The set $\MO$ stores the results that have already been printed, and $\Q$ stores those that are to be printed.
-Both collections feature logarithmic-time membership-testing and element-removal operations.
-In addition, the algorithm maintains a collection $\V$ of nodes of $\G(x)$.
-The collection $\Q$ is initialized with a single result, which is an arbitrary maximal independent set.
-This result is obtained through the procedure $\algname{ExtendInd}(x,I)$ that extends a given independent set $I$ into a maximal one.
-(Note that this procedure can be implemented in polynomial time when $x$ has a polynomial expansion of independent sets.)
+The algorithm maintains two collections, $\Q$ and $\MO$, for storing answers (which are maximal independent sets of the graph $\G(x)$).
+The algorithm inserts answers into $\Q$, and repeatedly \e{removes} (or \e{pops}) an answer from $\Q$ and \e{processes} that answer (while possibly inserting new answers into $\Q$), until $\Q$ is empty.
+The set $\MO$ stores the answers that have already been removed from $\Q$ and processed.
+Importantly, both collections feature membership testing, element removal and element insertion with a number of comparisons logarithmic in their cardinality (i.e., the number of answers they hold at the time of the operation).
+In addition, the algorithm maintains a collection $\V$ of the nodes of $\G(x)$ generated thus far.
+The collection $\Q$ is initialized with a single result (which is printed after being generated), which is an arbitrary maximal independent set.
+This result is obtained through the procedure $\algname{Extend}(x,I)$ that extends a given independent set $I$ into a maximal one.
+Note that this procedure can be implemented in polynomial time, since $(\G,\Av,\Ae)$ has a tractable expansion.
 The sets $\MO$ and $\V$ are initialized empty.

-The algorithm accesses the nodes of $\G(x)$ through an iterator object that is obtained by executing $\Av(x)$, and features two polynomial-time operations: \begin{itemize} \item Boolean $\algname{hasNext}()$ that determines whether there are additional nodes to enumerate. \item $\algname{next()}$ that returns the next node in the iteration. \end{itemize}
+The algorithm accesses the nodes of $\G(x)$ through an iterator object that is obtained by executing $\Av(x)$, and features two polynomial-time operations: \begin{itemize} \item Boolean $\algname{hasNext}()$ determines whether there are additional nodes of $\G(x)$ to enumerate. \item $\algname{next()}$ returns the next node in the iteration. \end{itemize}